spacotto/Born2beRoot/README.md

 ## Features
 >[!CAUTION]
->Keep in mind that this is a guide to creating a **basic** VM.
-I am going to discuss **exclusively** the implementation of the essential, minimum elements.
+>Keep in mind this documentation concerns the creation of a **minimalist** VM.
+I am going to discuss **exclusively** the implementation of the **essential elements**.
 I am NOT going to address the implementation of UI or other additional features.

 ### Installation
 >[!NOTE]